Baxriev/yii2-blockchain/README.md

-It's a php port of [great project](https://github.com/dvf/blockchain) on python facilitating understanding blockChain technology implemented on the Yii2 Framework and based on Yii2 Advanced Project Template, which includes three tiers: front end, back end, and console, each of which is a separate Yii application.
+It's a php port of [great project](https://github.com/dvf/blockchain) on python facilitating understanding blockChain technology implemented on the Yii2 Framework and based on Yii2 Advanced Project Template, which includes four tiers: front end, back end, api, and console, each of which is a separate Yii application.

+- Frontend is for info, register and contact.
-- Backend is the web interface.
+- Backend is the general web interface of app.
-- Frontend is prospective api.
-- Console represent same features by cli interface.
+- Console will represent same features by cli interface in future.
+- In Api will be same features by http requesting.

+You can preview it without installing:
+Demo frontend: http://www.okChain.ru, after register your node you'll be redirected to [backend](http://www.okChain.ru)

 Description and documentation coming soon, and personally project still under construction..